vaishnavprachi98/technical-interviews/algorithms_datastructures/trees/README.md

 Extended operations on binary trees include:
 - lowest_common_ancestor(key_a, key_b)

+### Properties

+- **Complete binary tree**: If all levels are filled, with the exception of the last with it being filled left to right.
+- **Full/Perfect binary tree**: All levels filled including the last.
+- **Depth**: Length of path from the node to the root, it is 0 at the root
+- **Height**: Length of path of that node to the lowest leaf, height of the tree is longest path from root to any leaf node.
+- **Max number of children at a level**: at level i the max number of children are 2^i as each node can have only 2 children.
+- **Nodes in a binary tree**: 2^(h + 1) - 1 where h is the number of levels in the tree, the -1 for level 0 where we just have root.
+- **Height of a binary tree given n nodes**: n = 2^(h + 1) - 1 => n + 1 = 2^(h + 1) => log(n + 1) - 1
+- **Balanced**: if for each node absolute value of difference between height of left and right subtree <= 1, abs(height_left - height_right) <= 1.
+- **Leaves in a complete binary tree**: (n+1)//2 where n is the number of nodes. n is always odd in a complete binary tree.
+Each level above has 2^i nodes.
+Eg: if height = 3 then level 0 has 2^0 nodes, level 1 has 2^1 nodes, level 2 has 2^2 nodes, level 3 has 2^3 nodes.
+The sum of nodes from level 1 to 2 is 7, the nodes on level 3 are 8, (15 + 1 // 2) = 8.

+Some notes on binary trees: https://www.cise.ufl.edu/class/cop3530sp13/lectures/Lecture18.pdf

+Note: For complete binary trees arrays are usually use to implement them.

 ### Binary Tree

 In binary trees if an operation requires looking at all nodes it is O(n), if you only need to traverse down 1 branch it is O(log n) in the average case where it is balanced but O(n) if it forms a chain.